Doonby: Production

 The film was shot on location in Smithville, Texas.

 Release

-Doonby was previewed during the 64th annual 2011 Cannes Film Festival.

-It received a limited release in February 2012 to be followed by wider release in the United States during the spring.
-The film was given wide release on February 17, 2012 by Freestyle Releasing In 2014 distribution company CMD Distribution obtained DVD distribution rights.
+Doonby received a limited release in early February 2012, followed by a wider release in the United States on February 17, 2012 by Freestyle Releasing.
+In 2014, CMD Distribution obtained DVD distribution rights.

 Reception

-Doonby resonated with many anti-abortion organizations due to its anti-abortion theme.
+Doonby resonated with many antiabortion organizations due to its antiabortion theme.
 Activist Norma McCorvey (1947-2017), known as the plaintiff Jane Roe of the Supreme Court landmark decision Roe v.
-Wade which legalized abortion in the United States in 1973, appeared in a cameo in the film.
-It has also been endorsed by the Vatican and has premiered at the Landmark E Street Cinema during the 2013 March for Life, an annual anti-abortion march protesting abortion in the United States.
+Wade, which legalized abortion in the United States in 1973, appeared in a cameo in the film.
+It has also been endorsed by the Vatican and has premiered at the Landmark E Street Cinema during the 2013 March for Life, an annual antiabortion march protesting abortion in the United States.